Department of Psychology

 Step 2.
 The student shall submit a written proposal to each member of the General/Experimental Faculty.
 This proposal must include the following elements:

-- A completed cover page (pdf) that includes:
+- A completed cover page (Word document) that includes:

 - names of members of the committee, including designation of the committee chair.